-The Government has commissioned a review of children’s mental health services across the country as part of a package of measures designed to improve care and transform mental health support.
-In the speech at the Charity Commission the UK Prime Minister promised a green paper on children and young people’s mental health.
+The government has commissioned a review of children’s mental health services across the country as part of a package of measures designed to improve care and transform mental health support.
+In a speech at the Charity Commission, Prime Minister Theresa May promised a Green Paper on children and young people’s mental health.
 New initiatives will include extra mental health training for school staff and new trials to look at how to strengthen the links between schools and local NHS mental health staff; and, by 2021, further support has allocated towards NHS England’s commitment to eliminate inappropriate placements to inpatient beds for children and young people.

 Children and Young People's Mental Health: Improving Care, Treatment and Support will bring together professionals from across the public sector to learn how to overcome the barriers that are preventing children and young people receiving the excellent mental health care they need.